Child Youth Risk Management Strategy Statement of Commitment

 - Providing education and/or information to those involved in lifesaving on child abuse and child protection.

-The Metropolitan Caloundra SLSC requires that any child who is abused or anyone who reasonably suspects that a child has been or is being abused by someone within our organisation, to report it immediately to the police or Department of Communities Child Safety and Disability Services, and the club's nominated person President Michael McDonald.
+The Metropolitan-Caloundra SLSC requires that any child who is abused or anyone who reasonably suspects that a child has been or is being abused by someone within our organisation, to report it immediately to the police or Department of Communities Child Safety and Disability Services, and the club’s nominated Grievance Officer, Robbie Howell.

 All allegations of child abuse will be dealt with promptly, seriously, sensitively and confidentially.
 A person will not be victimised for reporting an allegation of child abuse and the privacy of all persons concerned will be respected.